 Existing U.S. federal and state intellectual property laws offer only limited protection.
 Moreover, if we expand our business into markets outside of the United States, our intellectual property rights may not receive the same degree of protection as they would in the United States because of the differences in foreign trademark and other laws concerning proprietary rights.
 Governments may adopt regulations, and government agencies or courts may render decisions, requiring compulsory licensing of intellectual property rights.
 When we seek to enforce our intellectual property rights, we may be subject to claims that the intellectual property rights are invalid or unenforceable.
 Litigation may be necessary in the future to enforce our intellectual property rights and to protect our trade secrets.
-Litigation brought to protect and enforce our intellectual property rights.
+Litigation brought to protect and enforce our intellectual property rights could be costly, time consuming and distracting to management and could result in the impairment or loss of portions of our intellectual property rights.
 Furthermore, our efforts to enforce our intellectual property rights may be met with defenses, counterclaims and countersuits attacking the validity and enforceability of our intellectual property rights.
 Our inability to protect our proprietary technology against unauthorized copying or use, as well as any costly litigation or diversion of our management's attention and resources, could delay further sales or the implementation of our solutions, impair the functionality of our solutions, delay introductions of new solutions, result in our substituting inferior or more costly technologies into our solutions, or have a material adverse effect on our business, financial condition and results of operations.